sargonas/AnvilTracker/README.md

 the format is exactly what is expected, for the time being.
 Column headers need to match the DB column names, and the print_time column needs to be in seconds.
 The columns can be in any order, however, though the date currently has to be in **DD-MM-YYY** format.
-For filament, 1 for true and 0 for false for "Archived".
+For filaments, Archived status is a boolean that should be set to 1 for true and 0 for false.

 ####Prints import format: